 5 Warning Signs of Asthma in Children

 As a kid I would cough a lot, especially during the night.
 I remember sometimes I would cough so persistently that my parents would worry with me, but not know what to do.
 Thankfully, we are now aware that coughing is a very common sign of asthma in children, a sign that something needs to be done.

 Examples here are common allergens and viral infections, both of which can cause nasal irritation.
 Sometimes nasal irritation (and nose rubbing) can occur long before asthma flares up, giving you time to take action to remedy the situation.
 So, be on the lookout for nose rubbing.
 Related signs: constantly rubbing the eyes, runny nose, stuffy nose, sneezing.

 These allergens may cause an itchy throat, resulting in grunting noises to scratch it.
-These may also result in increased phlegm, resulting in throat clearing noises.
-These can be annoying sounds, although they are also signs of asthma in children.
+These may also result in increased phlegm, resulting in throat-clearing noises.
+These can be annoying sounds, although they are also symptoms of asthma in children.
 Related signs: bringing up phlegm, spitting.

 So, as the parent of a child asthmatic, if you observe the signs of anxiety, a good question to ask is, “Is it asthma?”
 If you surmise it is, quick action could stave off an impending asthma attack, or end one that’s ongoing.
-Related signs: increased tiredness, irritable, grouchy, very quiet
+Related signs: increased tiredness, irritability, grouchy, very quiet.

 Now you can refer to your child’s personalized and written asthma action plan to decide what actions need to be taken, and when to call your child's pediatrician for help.